nkonev/videochat/readme.md

 Hence, along with web browser you open their heavy application, the resource consumption grows.

 Many of popular video platforms store your data in their servers, they control your data.
-This opens risks of any kind of data leak, selling some data or metadata about you, tracking and observing your actions.
+This increases risks of any kind of data leak, selling some data or metadata about you, tracking and observing your actions.

 They show you annoying or inappropriate ads, you have no option to disable it.